evitaDB - Fast e-commerce database

 The

 works identically to the and constraint, but it distinguishes the filter scope, which is controlled by the user through some kind of user interface, from the rest of the query, which contains the mandatory constraints on the result set.
-The user-defined scope can be modified during certain calculations (such as the facet or histogram calculation), while the mandatory part outside of userFilter cannot.
+The user-defined scope can be modified during certain calculations (such as the reference summary or histogram calculation), while the mandatory part outside of userFilter cannot.

 Let's look at the example where the facetHaving constraint is used inside the userFilter container: